 To easily protect your Windows PC from hackers that try to exploit bugs in Java, learn about free Microsoft EMET.

-To get the latest version of JRE, go to Java download page and click the link that has "Offline" in it.
-That one does not include any additional unwanted software that tries hard to get into your PC.
+To get the latest version of JRE, go to Java download page and click the Windows Offline (32-bit) link.

 After download is complete, launch the setup program.
 Click Install.